juniornoodles/Console-Project/README.md

 The assembler I made is very rudimentry, I made it to make it easier to program the cpu, not for it to be used by others.
 However, I still think it is worth sharing.

+Make sure the machine code that gets produces goes to the Machine_code.mem file i the cpu_hardware folder.
+The instruction memory reads that file to fill the ROM with instructions.

 R types:  instr reg1, reg2, rd

 I types:  instr reg1, imm, rd